-$NH_3$ and $NO_x$ emissions are estimated from this source.
-Ammonia emissions from synthetic fertilizer use are a key source in Hungary, 42.2% of the agricultural total ammonia emissions derive from inorganic fertilizers.
-Fertilizer use is the most important source of $NO_x$ from agriculture, contributing to 68.5% of agricultural total.
+NH_3 and NO_x emissions are estimated from this source.
+Ammonia emissions from synthetic fertilizer use are a key source in Hungary, 37.6% of the agricultural total ammonia emissions derive from inorganic fertilizers.
+Fertilizer use is the most important source of NO_x from agriculture, contributing to 65.3% of agricultural total.

-The Tier 2 methodology provided in the EMEP/EEA Guidebook (EEA, 2023) is applied to estimate $NH_3$ emissions from inorganic fertilizers.
+The Tier 2 methodology provided in the EMEP/EEA Guidebook (EEA, 2023) is applied to estimate NH_3 emissions from inorganic fertilizers.
 Thus, emissions were estimated based on the N content of fertilizers by main types and soil pH.
-Whereas calculation of $NO_x$ emissions is based on the total amount of N in synthetic fertilizers consumption, according to the Tier 1 methodology.
+Whereas calculation of NO_x emissions is based on the total amount of N in synthetic fertilizers consumption, according to the Tier 1 methodology.

 Data on the mass of fertilizer type consumed nationally was derived from sales statistics by product lines.
 Annual synthetic fertilizer consumption data by so detailed manner as it is required to the emission estimate is not available for Hungary.
-Amounts of sold fertilizer are reported quarterly, and annually by the Institute of Agricultural Economics Nonprofit Kft (hereafter AERI).
+Amounts of sold fertilizer are reported quarterly, and annually by the AERI.
 The data collection is executed in the frame of the National Statistical Data Collection Program (OSAP).
 The HCSO publishes only the total amount of inorganic N-fertilizers, based on this data collection.